neurodata/checklists/methods_paper.md

 ### approach

-1. algorithm:
+1. state the algorithm:
-  1. 1 paragraph high-level description of algorithm
+  1. one paragraph high-level description of algorithm
   1. pseudocode. input must include all hyper-parameters.
 1. evaluation
   1. state how we will quantitatively evaluate performance in simulations (e.g., generating test data)